maziac/DeZog/README.md

 ## Constraints

-- supports ZEsarUX, CSpect and the internal simulator
+- supports ZEsarUX, CSpect, ZX Next HW and the internal simulator
 - build output must
-	- create a .list file (support for sjasmplus, Savannah's z80asm, z88dk).
+	- create a .list or SLD file (support for sjasmplus, Savannah's z80asm, z88dk).
-	- create a .sna, .nex, .tap or object file containing the binary
+	- create a .sna, .nex or object file containing the binary

 ## Roadmap